-- Column offset of more than 10% of the span (in the direction of offset) from either axis between centerline of successive column is not permitted.
+- Column offset of more than 10% of the span (in the direction of offset) from either axis between the centerline of the successive column is not permitted.

-- This method is applicable for slab that subjected to gravity load only.
+- This method is applicable for slabs that subjected to gravity load only.

-- Unfactored service live load should not to be more than two times unfactored dead load.
+- Unfactored service live load should not be more than two times unfactored dead load.

 - f beams were used, beam relative stiffness between two perpendicular directions must be between 0.2-0.5.